-Liz Carlson, our guest writer and expert in Northern Spain, is also an expert on tapas as she has eaten hundreds.
+Liz Carlson is an expert on tapas as she has eaten hundreds.
 Maybe thousands.
-Northern Spain is known for it’s diversity of tapas.
+Northern Spain is known for its diversity of tapas also called pintxos.

 By Liz Carlson

 Hidden between Pamplona and Bilbao, some of the better-known cities of Northern Spain, the city of Logroño is a food and wine lover’s secret paradise.
-Besides the world-renowned Rioja wine industry, Logroño is also well-known for it’s variety of pinchos.
-Pintxos (Basque: pintxos) are similar to tapas and typical in northern Spain.
+Besides the world-renowned Rioja wine industry, Logroño is also well-known for it’s variety of pinchos (Basque: pintxos).
+Pinchos are similar to tapas and typical in Northern Spain.

 You can probably imagine how annoying and difficult it is to pay individually in a bar so packed full of people you’d think they were giving out free food.
 And with each pincho costing around a euro, they basically are!
-I usually have 4 pinchos, 5 if I am hungry to make a good meal.
-Now, if I haven’t peaked your appetite talking about all this food, I will share my 5 favorite pinchos in Logroño on the calle Laurel with you all here! ¡Buen provecho!
-As we say in Spain!
+I usually have four pinchos, five if I am hungry, to make a good meal.
+Here I share my five favorite pinchos in Logroño on the calle Laurel. “¡Buen provecho!” as we say in Spain.

 5. Zapatilla: Finally I always finish at the Bar Mengula for my go-to pincho, the zapatilla.
 It is simple and filling, two things I always look for in food.
 It’s a long slice of toast covered with a tomato-like paste typical in Spain.
 The tomato is peeled and then grated on a cheese grater, making a light chunky tomato sauce and topped with Spanish cured ham.
 Delicious!

 Liz writes Memoirs of a Young Adventuress which is about traveling and expat life abroad.